artemnefedov/JavaAI/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/io.github.artemnefedov/javaai.svg?label=Maven%20Central)](https://search.maven.org/search?q=g:%22io.github.artemnefedov%22%20AND%20a:%22javaai%22)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-## The JavaAI Java SDK is a non-official open source library that allows Java developers to interact with OpenAI models with just a few lines of code.
+## JavaAI is an open source library that allows you to interact with OpenAI models with just a few lines of code

 #### Note:
-> I wrote this library for myself because I couldn't find anything more convenient, so I decided to share my project with the community.
-I hope that I can help someone.
+> I wrote this library for myself since I couldn't find anything more suitable for my project, so I decided to share it with the community.
+I hope this library will help you.<br>
-Any help is welcome, I am always open to new ideas and criticism.
+Any help is welcome.
+I am always glad to hear new ideas and criticism.

 ## How to use it?